East Berlin vs West Berlin: Which Was Better?

 by | Mar 7, 2024 | World War Tour Berlin

-When it comes to the history of Berlin, one of the most fascinating aspects is the division between East and West Berlin during the Cold War.
-The Berlin Wall, which separated the two sides, stood as a symbol of the ideological struggle between democracy and communism.
-But which side was better in terms of living conditions, economy, and opportunities?
+Dividing Berlin’s East and West during the Cold War is one of the most interesting parts in the history of Berlin.
+It was the Berlin Wall, which divided the two sides, symbolising that clash of democracy and communism.
+However, which was better, in terms of living conditions, economy and opportunities?
 Let’s take a closer look.

 1. Living Conditions